wsmoak/github-copilot-extension-demo/README.md

 # Maxio Copilot Extension

 This GitHub Copilot Extension allows you to create subscriptions in Maxio (formerly Chargify) directly through GitHub Copilot Chat.
+It uses remittance as the payment collection method.

 ## Setup